ErikBouts/tqa-workshop/README.rst

 * How the material of chapters 1, 2, 4 and 5 "hangs together", and how TQA is "layered" and uses XLink and yaidom to provide a higher level of abstraction.
 * How TQA and the XBRL instance model of chapter 3 use yaidom for supporting "XML dialects" (and for abstracting over "XML backends").

-So, in chapter 5 it is learned how to use TQA in practice.
-This applies to XBRL taxonomies as specified by the Core XBRL specification.
+As mentioned above, in chapter 5 it is learned how to use TQA in practice.
+This applies to XBRL taxonomies as specified by the Core
+XBRL specification.
 XBRL dimensions are not treated in chapter 5.
 That is the topic of chapter 6.